The Smurfs (film): Harper's Bazaar

 Using a 'cross-promotional' marketing tactic, fashion journalist Laura Brown and CGI graphics supervisor J.J.
 Blumenkranz collaborated on the fall accessories spread of the August 2011 edition of the Harper Bazaar.
 This was chosen with the model of Smurfette of whom was styled with accessories from designer fashion brands including Dolce & Gabbana, Louis Vuitton, Marc Jacobs and Lanvin.
 The section titled: Smurfette Style: Accessories That Pop', stated that instead of 'feeling blue' costumers should 'make like Smurfette and step out in the hottest fall accessories.'
-Photography was completed by Jeffery Westbrook.
+Photography was completed by Jeffrey Westbrook.
 With the publishing of the digital article, a link to see an exclusive preview was provided.